 Substitutes

-For vegan Turkish bread use plant-based milk and maple syrup egg wash (2 tbsp of milk + 1 tsp of maple syrup).
+For vegan Turkish bread use plant-based milk and maple syrup egg wash (2 tablespoon of milk + 1 teaspoon of maple syrup).

 Expert Tips

-– Don’t add extra flour even if you think the dough is too sticky.
-Rather, add flour to the working surface and to your hands in order to handle the dough easily.
+- Don't add extra flour if you think the dough is too sticky.
+You will be able to work with it and the dough needs to be this sticky for the soft and fluffy texture.

 FAQ